-While I didn’t try everything, my favorites of the evening came from the Dolder Grand, whose dishes seemed like very elegant comfort food — things like stewed beef, spinach dumplings (Spinat Knödel) and polenta flavored with coarse-grained mustard.
+After exploring through the marketplace, I visited the tables of the restaurants from five Zürich hotels.
+These included the Baur au Lac, Park Hyatt Zürich, Storchen Zürich, Dolder Grand and Widder Hotel.
+While I didn’t try everything, my favorites of the evening came from the Dolder Grand.
+Their dishes seemed like very elegant comfort food.
+The chefs served stewed beef, spinach dumplings (Spinat Knödel) and polenta flavored with coarse-grained mustard.

-With a DJ, musical performances and speeches, the Opening Night festivities for FOOD ZURICH had a fun atmosphere with fantastic food and drink to launch this major new culinary festival.
+With a DJ, musical performances and speeches, the Opening Night for FOOD ZURICH had a fun atmosphere with fantastic food and drink to launch this major new culinary festival.

 FOOD ZURICH runs from September 8-18, 2016.
 For more information, you can visit their website — available in German and English.